phan/phan/internal/Phan-Config-Settings.md

 ## suggestion_check_limit

-Phan will give up on suggesting a different name in issue messages if the number of candidates (for a given suggestion category) is greater than suggestion_check_limit Set this to 0 to disable most suggestions for similar names, to other namespaces.
+Phan will give up on suggesting a different name in issue messages if the number of candidates (for a given suggestion category) is greater than `suggestion_check_limit`.

+Set this to `0` to disable most suggestions for similar names, to other namespaces.
-Set this to INT_MAX (or other large value) to always suggesting similar names to other namespaces.
+Set this to `INT_MAX` (or other large value) to always suggesting similar names to other namespaces.
-(Phan will be a bit slower with larger values)
+(Phan will be a bit slower when this config setting is a larger value)